Murder at Midnight (radio series)

-Murder at Midnight was an old-time radio show featuring macabre tales of suspense, often with a supernatural twist.
+Murder at Midnight is an old-time radio show featuring macabre tales of suspense, often with a supernatural twist.
 It was produced in New York and was syndicated beginning in 1946.
-The show's writers included Robert Newman, Joseph Ruscoll, Max Ehrlich, and William Norwood, and it was directed by Anton M. Leder.
-The host was Raymond Morgan, who delivered the memorable lines of introduction over Charles Paul's effective organ theme: "Midnight, the witching hour when the night is darkest, our fears the strongest, and our strength at its lowest ebb.
+The show's writers included Robert Newman, Joseph Ruscoll, Max Ehrlich, and William Morwood, and it was directed by Anton M. Leader.
+The producer was Louis G. Cowan.
+The host was Raymond Morgan, who delivered the lines of introduction over Charles Paul's organ theme: "Midnight, the witching hour when the night is darkest, our fears the strongest, and our strength at its lowest ebb.
 Midnight, when the graves gape open and death strikes."

 A total of 50 episodes were produced.
 Ten shows were syndicated and rerun on Mutual in 1950.

+Critical response

+A review in the trade publication Variety called Murder at Midnight "just another routine chiller series", comparing its writing to horror films from 10 years earlier.
+It described the acting as "fairly good" and found the direction to be "mechanical rather than imaginative".